 JOINT PRESS RELEASE FROM TCI HOSPITAL AND TCI GOVERNMENT

-(Providenciales, Turks and Caicos Islands – Saturday, 4 April, 2020): The Turks and Caicos Islands Hospital is pleased to advise the general public that test results were negative for hospital employees who were in contact with a temporary worker who later tested positive for COVID-19 upon his return to the USA.
+(Providenciales, Turks and Caicos Islands – Friday, 10 April, 2020): The Turks and Caicos Islands Hospital wishes to advise the general public that a patient who was recently admitted and under clinical management and isolation at Cheshire Hall Medical Centre has tested positive for COVID-19.